c9/smith/README.markdown

 Send a message to the other end of the transport.
 Message is JSON serializable object with the addition of being able to serialize node Buffer instances and `undefined` values.

-## Class: Remote

-Remote represents a remote agent.

-### new Remote([agent])

-Create a new remote that will be paired with the local `agent`.

-### remote.api

-A object containing proxy functions for the api functions in the remote agent.
-Calling these functions when the remote is offline will result in the last argument being called with a ENOTCONNECTED error (assuming it's a function).

-### remote.connectionTimeout

-If the connection hasn't happened by 10,000 ms, an ETIMEDOUT error will happen.
-To change the timeoutvalue, change `connectionTimeout` on either the instance or the prototype.
-Set to zero to disable.

-### Event: 'connect'

-`function (api) { }`

-When the rpc handshake is complete, the remote will emit a connect event containing itself.

-### Event: 'disconnect'

-`function () { }`

-Emitted when the transport dies and the remote becomes offline

-### remote.connect(transport, [callback]))

-Start the connection to a new remote using `transport`.
-Emits `connect` when ready or `error` on failure.
-Optionally use the callback to get `(err, api, remote)` results.

-The `transport` argument is either a Transport instance or a duplex Stream.
-The callback will be called with `(err, remote, api)` where `remote` is the Remote instance.